Okarin1/vuepress-theme-reading/README.md

 - title (Required)
 - date (Optional)
 - author (Optional)
+- category(Optional)

-Please provide a `title` at `.md` files that will be displayed on the front page, as well as in the article header, the `data` will determine the order in which articles are laid out on the front page,and the `author` will be displayed under the title.
+Please provide a `title` heading in the `.md` file, which will be displayed on the front page, as well as in the article title;

+The date `date` will determine the order of the articles on the front page;

+author `author` will be displayed under the title;

+Category `category` will sort the articles by category on the front page.

 ```
 ---
 title: This is Title
 date: 2022-02-22
 author: Okarin
+category: test
 ---

 ## H2